Marquita Rivera: Personal life

 Rivera was married to business tycoon Albert Vernon Ashbrook from 1946 to 1949 and they had one child, Marquita, her namesake.
 In 1951, she married physician Eugene N. Biscardi II in New York City, they had six children and remained married until his death in 1988.
 Of their children, eldest son Eugene Biscardi III, a model-turned-fashion photographer has appeared occasionally as an actor on film and TV, and daughter Jessica Biscardi, a model/actress was the 1973 Miss New York City winner.
+Another daughter, Lucrezia, did not enter the entertainment business.

 By the 1950s, Rivera concentrated on raising her large family and made few public appearances.
 In 1963, she made a special appearance at Carnegie Hall that featured opera performers Thomas Hayward, Rina Telli, Dino Formichini and James Boxwill, led by Philharmonic conductor Warner S. Bass.
 In 1977, she returned to the stage in a limited engagement of her own off-Broadway revue, The Marquita Rivera Show.
+Rivera's last television appearance was in Sanford and Son.
 By the 1980s her husband, Dr. Biscardi retired and the couple relocated to Los Angeles where Rivera would occasionally make TV appearances and travel as a beauty contestant judge.
 Following the death of her husband in 1988, Rivera chose to completely retire.